yathindrak/AdaptText/README.md

 Make text classification available for everyone !!!

-If the requirement is a library based solution [AdaptText library](https://github.com/yathindrakodithuwakku/AdaptTextLib).
+If the requirement is a library based solution, please refer [AdaptText library](https://github.com/yathindrakodithuwakku/AdaptTextLib).

 ## Setup